 Fine original Western and wildlife art.
-Featuring works by members of the "Tucson 7," including Howard Terpning, as well as paintings by William Acheff and Francois Koch.
+Featuring works by members of the "Tucson 7," including Howard Terpning, as well as paintings by William Acheff and Scott Tallman Powers.

 Featuring the works of more than 100 North American artists and artisans.
 Offering unique jewelry, blown glass, pottery, and woodwork.

-This hidden gem music and fine-art venue displays the work of more than 100 community artists.
+This hidden gem music and fine-art venue displays the works of more than 100 community artists.
 Exhibits rotate thrice annually.